 A comprehensive training with Dr Paris Williams, Certified Hakomi Teacher

-[This training greatly expands upon the popular 2-day trauma workshops taught by Dr Williams throughout New Zealand over the past year and a half.
+[This training greatly expands upon the popular 2-day trauma workshops taught by Dr Williams throughout New Zealand over the past several years.
 For those new to this work, we will be covering all of the basic theory and methodology necessary to make full use of this approach, so it is not required that you have prior training in this or any other particular method.]

 There has been a steady movement within the field of trauma therapy over the past few decades towards the increasing recognition that:

 - Psychological trauma (i.e., PTSD, acute trauma and developmental trauma) is primarily held within the body and nervous system,